 How does it compare to the competitors?

-I know what your thinking.
+I know what you’re thinking.
 What kind of answer is that?
-Well, it’s an answer based purely upon my own taste.
+Well, it’s an answer based purely on my own taste.
 For that reason, I am breaking down some other factors I think are important.
 Some factors that are important to you when car shopping may not be on here, so if you have a question leave it in the comments, and I’ll do my very best to find you the answer.

 2019 Honda Pilot Elite AWD